rembik/ansible-role-letsencrypt/README.md

 ## Requirements
 * `git` for setup Let's Encrypt ACME client on Debian/Ubuntu Linux servers
-* optionally, `cron` for automatic certification and deployment on the Ansible management server (Linux server)
+* optionally, `cron` for automatic certification and deployment on the Ansible Control Machine (Linux server)
-* optionally, `logrotate` for rotating the playbook logs on the Ansible management server (Linux server)
+* optionally, `logrotate` for rotating the playbook logs on the Ansible Control Machine (Linux server)

 ## Role Variables
 Important variables are listed below, along with default values (see `vars/main.yml`).
 For all other default variables see `default/main.yml`.